pjmp/ideas/README.md

 Random ideas for apps and tools, take what you want.

 - [ ] todo.txt
+- [ ] like dmenu but with GTK (checkout command pallet from https://github.com/zoeyfyi/Boop-GTK)
 - [ ] nodejs version manager
 - [ ] disk analyzer utility
 - [ ] Neofetch clone